paulhoux/Cinder-FFmpeg/README.md

 http://libcinder.org/docs/welcome/TinderBox.html

-#####Copyright notice
+#####Copyright notice and acknowledgements
 Copyright (c) 2010-2013, Paul Houx - All rights reserved.
-Portions of this code (c) Dirk van den Boer
 This code is intended for use with the Cinder C++ library: http://libcinder.org

+Portions of this code: (c) [Dirk van den Boer](https://code.google.com/p/glover/).
+Portions of this code based on [Zeranoe's FFmpeg build for Windows](http://ffmpeg.zeranoe.com/).

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: